-Lower Chippewa Invasives Partnership is an organization that reaches goals towards invasive species awareness and control by using Civic Governance as a new approach to educate and organize the civic infrastructure needed to produce a basis to govern for the common good and sustain democracy as a just system.
+Lower Chippewa Invasives Partnership, Inc. is an organization that reaches goals toward invasive species awareness and control to educate and organize our community partners.
 The mission statement of the partnership is to control invasive plants by fostering partner cooperation and community action.

 The partnership communicates and cooperates with conservation and environmental organizations whose goal is to do the same.
-As various projects arise the organization seeks funding from local, state and federal sources to accomplish such projects.
-Our LCIP By Laws 10-29-2015 and LCIP Governing Document guide us in our activities.
-The Partnership is an IRS 501(c)(3) organization, therefore, membership may be tax deductible.
-We do not have membership that require monetary donations, but are grateful to any tax deductible donations.
+As various projects arise the organization seeks funding from local, state, and federal sources to accomplish such projects.
+Our LCIP By Laws 4-25-2019 guide our activities.
+The Partnership is an IRS 501(c)(3) organization, therefore, membership may be tax-deductible.
+We do not have a membership that requires monetary donations but is always grateful for any tax-deductible donations.

-2017 LCIP Annual Meeting where 29 people participated from 14 different partners!
+2019 LCIP Annual Meeting where 28 people participated from many of our partners!